Rutland is an idyllic rural destination offering a perfect escape from the hustle and bustle of daily life.

-Quietly nestling in the quiet English countryside, England’s smallest county has much to share with you; not least, fantastic Rutland Water, an array of unspoilt villages and two attractive market towns packed with charm.
+Quietly nestling in the rural English countryside, England’s smallest county has much to share with you - stunning wildlife and sporting activities at Rutland Water, an array of unspoilt villages plus two attractive, ancient market towns packed with charm, local produce and boutiques.

 If you have an interest in the landscape of Rutland's countryside and want more information on the flora and fauna you can find in the areas around the county, take a look at the documents below which provide you with interesting detail about what is here...